 In 2012 Neil Woods left Derbyshire Constabulary, after 23 years as a police officer.
 He spent 14 years as a Drugs Undercover Operative before going on to develop tactics and training programmes for undercover officers.
 He later became a Detective Sergeant with Derbyshire CID, whilst acting as a board member of the Drugs Expert Witness and Valuation Association (DEWVA).

-Since 2014 he has been a member of Law Enforcement Action Partnership (LEAP, UK), becoming Chairman in 2015.
+Since 2014 he has been a member of Law Enforcement Action Partnership (LEAP, UK).
 He recently took part in the Channel 4 show ‘Drugs Live – Cannabis On Trial’, appearing alongside Jon Snow, Jennie Bond and Matthew Parris.
 Twitter: @wudzee0